Jiacai Liu's personal website

 So, Will This Rewrite Work?

-Honestly: short-term it'll probably be fine; long-term there are structural risks.
+Honestly: in the short term, it will probably be fine; in the long term, there are structural risks.

 Short-term: tests cover the main paths, the canary phase will expose obvious issues, and Rust's compiler guarantees eliminate an entire class of memory bugs.
 On the surface, everything looks normal.

-A system no one has understood doesn't mean it has no bugs – it means when bugs appear, no one knows why.
-The difference between these two becomes crystal clear at 3 AM during a production incident.
+A system no one truly understands isn't necessarily bug-free; it just means that when bugs do appear, no one knows why.
+The difference between those two states becomes crystal clear at 3 AM during a production incident.

 This question is far more complex than "all tests pass," and far more profound than "Rust memory safety."